obfuscatedgenerated/asus-aura-control/README.md

 # asus-aura-control

-Some scripts for messing with Asus Aura Sync devices.
+Some scripts for messing with ASUS Aura Sync devices.

+## Prerequisites

-**Windows Only**
+- **Windows Only**
+- Requires hardware with ASUS Aura Sync RGB
+- Requires ASUS Aura software to be installed
+- Requires LightingService.exe from the ASUS Aura software to be running

 ## Setup